Mobile and Ohio Railroad

 Defunct railroad in the Southern U.S.

-The Mobile and Ohio Railroad was a railroad in the Southern U.S. The M&O was chartered in January and February 1848 by the states of Alabama, Kentucky, Mississippi, and Tennessee.
+The Mobile and Ohio Railroad (M&O) was a railroad in the Southern U.S. The M&O was chartered in January and February 1848 by the states of Alabama, Kentucky, Mississippi, and Tennessee.
 It was planned to span the distance between the seaport of Mobile, Alabama and the Ohio River near Cairo, Illinois.
 On September 13, 1940, it was merged with the Gulf, Mobile and Northern Railroad to form the Gulf, Mobile and Ohio Railroad.

 At the end of 1925 M&O operated 1161 mi of road and 1536 mi of track; that year it reported 1,785 million ton-miles of revenue freight and 49 million passenger-miles.

 History

 The Mobile and Ohio Railroad was conceived after hard times in Mobile following the Panic of 1837.
 The port was not generating the business that it had before the panic and businessmen and citizens in the city were inspired with a plan for a railroad to restore commerce to the city.
 The first section of track opened for service in 1852 between Mobile and Citronelle, Alabama and was constructed in gauge.
 The line made it to Columbus, Kentucky on April 22, 1861, steamboats were then used to connect with the Illinois Central Railroad at Cairo.

 1848 map showing the planned route of the Mobile and Ohio Railroad.